2N-IT/guides_and_tutorials/apis/rest.md

 Good points:
   + Standardised approach common in different sites (facebook/shopify ...)
+  + Possibility of selection permissions scope to give acces only to a subset of endpoints

 Bad points:
   + Designed for specific cases you probably wont have it as the single token type in an app